Build an Amazon Store with WordPress for FREE

 Notice how I have the main key phrase of my store and the name of each category at the very top.
 This is useful for SEO.

 So, I have filled up my store with posts/products.
-Now, I should add some shopping features to the sidebars to improve conversion.
+To continue with how to build an Amazon store with WordPress, I should add some shopping features to the sidebars to improve conversion.

 If you look at the screenshot above, you see that I have Calendar, Links, and Archives — none of which is useful for an Amazon store.
 I’ll replace those with interesting Amazon widgets.